Sliding Windows in Boise

 How much do sliding windows cost installed in Boise?

 Sliding windows in Boise typically cost $250 to $1,100 per window installed depending on frame material, glass package, and configuration.
 A standard 2-lite vinyl slider with dual-pane Low-E glass and argon fill runs $250 to $450 installed.
 Fiberglass sliders cost $400 to $750.
 Wood-clad and premium composite sliders range from $600 to $1,100.
+A 3-lite XOX slider for a wide living-room opening generally runs $400 to $950 in vinyl and more in fiberglass or wood-clad.
 A whole-house replacement of 15 to 20 sliding windows generally falls between $4,500 and $20,000 total.
-These prices include the window unit, removal and disposal of the old window, installation labor, foam insulation around the frame, and basic interior and exterior trim finishing.
+These prices include the window unit, removal and disposal of the old window, installation labor, low-expansion foam around the frame, flashing where required, and basic interior and exterior trim finishing.

 Are sliding windows energy efficient enough for Boise winters?